abelje/raytracer/notes.md

 Requirements:
 - 3 images where you rotate/translate the camera.
 Clearly display the values used for each image.
 - 2 images where you modify the field of view
+Finally finished issues that I had:
+- unit() was wrong
+- intersect was slightly wrong